Update your old website before Brexit or a recession

 That means that rather than just keeping business hours, you should try and keep up with the 24 hour business culture.
 If you don’t have the resources to make this happen with actual staff, then you can do it with a website.

-A website with a working contact form, 24 hour shop or chatbot function lets your customers enquire, engage and buy from you 24/7, even when you and your staff have clocked off for the day.
+A website with a working contact form, 24 hour shop or chat facility lets your customers enquire, engage and buy from you 24/7, even when you and your staff have clocked off for the day.
 If your site can’t currently offer these services, maybe it’s time that it did.

 The other way to boost sales is to try and target a bigger market.